 - 1. Maintain a cumulative GPA of 3.0 in the education core courses. - 2.
-Meet state designated minimum scores: (227) Pearson General Curriculum Multi-subjects Subtest; (227) Pearson General Curriculum Mathematics Subtest; (229) Pearson Foundations of Reading Test - 3.
+Meet state designated minimum scores on state required content tests - 3.
 Submit "Application for Student Teaching II" with the Education Department. - 4.
 Evaluation: Student Teaching I college supervisor. - 5.
 Evaluation: Student Teaching I cooperating teacher. - 6.
 Evaluation: Student Teaching I candidate (self-evaluation). - 7.
 Interview with Education faculty and Montreat Teacher Education Committee representatives for the purpose of determining professional competence and dispositions. - 8.
 Formal approval by the Montreat Teacher Education Committee.

-Gateway 4: Exit from the Montreat Teacher Education Program
+Gateway 4: Completion of the Montreat Teacher Education Program

 - 1. Exit interview

-- 2. Completion of Student Teaching II
+- 2. Student Teaching II

-- 3. Participation in ED 451 Seminar III: Issues in Education
+- 3. ED 451 Seminar III: Issues in Education

 - 4. Exit Portfolio

+- 5. State designated minimum score on edTPA

-Unless a candidate successfully completes her/his student teaching, including portfolio submission and participation in ED 451 Forum III: Issues in Education, s/he will not be approved for licensure in the State of North Carolina.
+Unless a candidate successfully completes her/his student teaching, including portfolio submission and participation in ED 451 Seminar III: Issues in Education, s/he will not be approved for licensure in the State of North Carolina but could graduate with a major in Educational Studies.
+ED 450 Student Teaching II will substitute for ED 448 Extended Field Experience in the Educational Studies Program.

 The Montreat College Director of Teacher Education/licensure officer will also determine if a candidate is suitable for the North Carolina Public School classroom.
-His/her signature is also required for approval for licensure, and will not be given until the candidate has earned passing scores on the North Carolina Pearson Tests: Foundations of Reading and General Curriculum.
+His/her signature is also required for approval for licensure and will not be given until the candidate has earned passing scores on the North Carolina Pearson Tests: Foundations of Reading and General Curriculum and edTPA.